Sebastian-Webster/TuriCreate2CreateML/README.md

 Node.js 15.0.0+ or Bun 1.0+

+## How to run

+Run ```node index.js``` in the terminal and answer the questions that are asked.
+The questions that are asked are listed below with explanations of what the questions are asking for.

 ## Command line questions

 - ```Input file```: This is asking you for the path of the Turi Create CSV file